Easy Vegan Chili

 Let’s talk about veggie crumbles for a moment.
 I love using either Gardein veggie crumbles or Beyond Meat Beefy because they’re vegan and gluten-free.

-These days you can also purchase plant-based meat, like Beyond Beef Plant-based Ground and Pure Farmlands Protein Starters which is also a package of “ground meat”-like product.
-I like both of these products and they can be used in this chili recipe.
+These days, you can also purchase plant-based meat, like Beyond Beef Plant-based Ground and Pure Farmlands Protein Starters, which is also a package of “ground meat”-like product.
+I like both of these products, and they can be used in this chili recipe.
 Simply follow the instructions on the package and cook the veggie meat according to the package directions.

 Tofu Chili Recipe

-Don’t want to use a veggie crumbles or ground veggie meat product?
+Don’t want to use a veggie crumble or ground veggie meat product?
 Vegan chili with tofu is actually easy and tasty too!
 Simply make a batch of my 10-minute Tofu Scramble.
 Be sure to break the pieces down into small bits and cook them in a skillet until nice and firm.

 Then, immediately before serving, add the tofu and stir it into the chili.
 Believe it or not, tofu chili recipes are delicious!